Cogroupoid structures on the circle and the Hodge degeneration: Filtered -spheres and (higher) loop spaces

 We now use $\mathcal{Q}$ to construct a cogroupoid object in the $\infty$-topos $\on{Stk}_{\filstack}$.

 \begin{const} Let $\iota: B \GG_m \simeq \mathcal{Q} \to \filstack$.
 Let

-be the unit map of commutative algebra objects in Finally, let $N(\phi)_\bullet$ be the nerve of this map, viewed as a simplicial object in this $\infty$-category; by construction this will be a groupoid object in $\on{CAlg}(\on{Fil}(\Mod_k))$.
+be the unit map of commutative algebra objects in Finally, let $N(\phi)_\bullet$ be the nerve of this map, viewed as a simplicial object in this $\infty$-category; by construction this will be a groupoid object in $\on{CAlg}(\on{Fil}(\Mod_R))$.
+We note that this is levelwise discrete, in the homotopical sense.
 We define

 this will be a cogroupoid object in the $\infty$-category of derived affine schemes over $\filstack$. \end{const}